meharbhamrah/CSKeywords/README.md

 - **Interference**: Unwanted signal overlap disrupting communication.
 - **Smart signal processing**: Algorithms for signal management.
 - **Data rates**: Speed of data transmission/reception.
+- **Highly Technical Keywords**
+- **Millimeter Wave Frequency Range**: Refers to a specific range of high-frequency electromagnetic waves with wavelengths measured in millimeters.
+In the context of mobile communications, this range is used to transmit data.
+- **Frequency Spectrum**: The range of frequencies within the electromagnetic spectrum.
+In the context of mobile millimeter wave, it pertains to the specific frequencies within the millimeter wave range.
+- **Spectrum Scarcity**: The limited availability of frequency spectrum for wireless communication, often leading to congestion in existing frequency bands.
+- **Bandwidth Utilization**: Efficient usage of available frequency bandwidth for transmitting and receiving data.
+In mobile millimeter wave, optimizing bandwidth is crucial for high data rates.
+- **Communication Systems**: Complex networks and technologies used for transmitting and receiving data.
+In the context of millimeter wave, it involves the systems that harness these high-frequency signals.
+- **Wavelength**: The distance between two consecutive points in a wave.
+In the millimeter wave frequency range, shorter wavelengths are a defining characteristic, leading to unique propagation characteristics.
+- **Mobile Millimeter Wave**: A technology that operates in the millimeter wave frequency range for mobile communication.
+It aims to leverage high-frequency bands for faster data rates and increased network capacity.